alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 ## 8-getBudgetCurrentYear.js
 No need to create empty objects before adding in properties. write the getBudgetForCurrentYear function to use ES6 computed property names on the budget object.
+## 9-getFullBudget.js
+ES6 method properties
+Write getFullBudgetObject to use ES6 method properties in the fullBudget object.